stuttter/wp-user-parents/readme.txt

 == Description ==

-WP User Profiles is a sophisticated way to edit users in WordPress.
+Allows parent users to manage their children.

+Think of WP User Parents as a user delegation system for WordPress.
+Users can appoint other users as 'parents' that have control over their account, viewing their profile, and acting on their behalf.

 = Also checkout =